 by default, estimations for the population total and mean for the two

 considered variables.
-In general, \(m\) columns will be displayed, one for
+In general, summary

 .